Haepaxlog/monde/README.md

 ## How-To

 ### `monde-open-kill-ring-buffer`
-Opens the kill-ring in a right Window Split.
-The buffer is non-writeable.
+Opens the kill-ring in a right window split.
+The buffer is non-writable.

 ### `monde-reload-buffer`
 Loads kill-ring into current buffer.
 (Should only be used in designated monde-buffer as it erases the selected buffer)